odoo/documentation/accounting/receivables/customer_payments/followup.rst

 long they have held these outstanding balances.
 You can then appropriately focus your efforts on the appropriate customers.

-You can then select any of the customers on this list and Odoo will open up their invoice details in the form of the Customer Follow-Up letter, also known as the **Customer Statement**.
+You can then select any of the customers on this list and Twenty20 will open up their invoice details in the form of the Customer Follow-Up letter, also known as the **Customer Statement**.